René Goulaine de Laudonnière: Biography

 Events interrupted Laudonnière's departure when a Spanish fleet commanded by Adelantado Pedro Menéndez de Avilés appeared.
 Spain based her long-standing claim to Florida on the voyage of discovery of Juan Ponce de León in 1513, as well as four other expeditions of exploration.
 Menéndez, one of the foremost naval officers of his day, had been sent out by King Philip II of Spain with a fleet and 800 Spanish settlers with specific instructions to remove the French Protestants from Florida.
 Menéndez's fleet attempted to grapple and board Ribault's ships just off the mouth of the St. Johns River, but sea conditions denied success to both combatants.
 The Spanish admiral sailed 40 mi south to the next deep inlet on the Atlantic Florida coast.
 Spanish troops disembarked on 28 August 1565 near the Timucua Indian village of Seloy and hastily threw up some field fortifications, anticipating a French attack.
 Ribault set sail southward on 10 September 1565, taking most of the soldiers with him to attack the newly established Spanish earthworks-and-palm-log camp at St Augustine.
 He left Laudonnière with 100 men but only 20 soldiers.

 One of Theodor de Bry's engravings, supposedly based on drawings by Jacques LeMoyne, depicting Chief Saturiwa preparing his men for battle.

-During a hurricane, Ménendez had sent Spanish troops marching 40 mi north overland to attack Fort Caroline on 20 September.
-They overwhelmed the lightly defended Huguenot garrison and killed most of the male colonists, about 140; about 60 women and children were spared.
+During a hurricane, Ménendez had sent Spanish troops marching 40 mi north overland to attack Fort Caroline on the night of 20 September.
+They overwhelmed the lightly defended Huguenot garrison and killed most of the male colonists, about 140, both armed and unarmed (in nightshirts); about 60 women and children were spared.
 Laudonnière and 40-50 others managed to escape.
 He made his way to the river's mouth, where Ribault's son was anchored with three ships.
 He set sail in the younger Ribault's company but eventually headed home on a lone vessel, unexpectedly landing in Wales.

 Meanwhile, Jean Ribault's fleet ran into the same hurricane that had bedeviled the Spanish approach to Fort Caroline.
 The storm drove the French squadron many miles south toward present-day Daytona Beach, destroying all the warships.
 Ribault and hundreds of other survivors washed ashore, and began to walk north along the beach.
 At Matanzas Inlet, a Spanish patrol encountered the remnants of the French force, and took them prisoner.
 Following the king of Spain's express edict, all heretics were taken behind a sand dune and put to the sword.
 The few confessing Catholics and the young musicians were spared their lives.
 Ribault was executed, along with about 350 of his men.
 By mid-October 1565, the military power of France on the Florida coast had been obliterated, in accord with the wishes of Philip II of Spain.